mike0x73/Cartographer/Readme.md

     cartographer.Log("Caught an exception", LoggingLevel.Error, exception);

 You do not need to supply the optional arguments.
 Cartographer uses callerMember attributes to get the class name, method name and line numbers.

+If you have specified a MaxFileSize, then your log files will rollover, meaning that you logging.txt will become logging0000.txt and will then increase in numerical value each time you fill a log file.
+A MaxFileSize of 0 turns off log file rollover.

+If you opt to you the stack trace capability.
+You may see a decrease in performance as generating a stack trace per log is expensive, Especially if you log aggressively.

+The default configuration:
+  PrintToConsole = false;
+  LoggingLevelToPrint = LoggingLevel.Trace;
+  PrintContextData = true;
+  public bool UseStackTrace = false;
+  public int MaxFileSize = 0;

 License
 ----